devdagoat/redditutils/README.md

 # redditutils
-Reddit utility for Python that makes certain stuff possible (appealing, creating applications etc.)
+Reddit utility for Python that basically puts PRAW on steroids if applied correctly.